pocketaces2/mytheresa-test/README.md

 #TODO:

 Next
-Commit

-Later
-Config for local,staging,fte,prod via props - hookup to code Upon failure, screenshot and any debugging info Pageobjectmanager and managing pages
-Hookup scenario context
-close the playwright object upon end
+==commit==
 Run code formatter
-java docs
+==commit==
 test case 1 and 3
+isLoadedChecks - in constructor?
+Pageobjectmanager and managing pages
+Upon failure, screenshot and any debugging info java 1.8?

 Modify notes for how to run and any caveats
-Further investigation on how to deal with recaptcha link

 Notes: